Winner, 2015 Faces of Entrepreneurship award

-The theme for the studio is ‘living on a prayer’, taking it one day at time.
+The theme for the studio is ‘living on a prayer’, taking it one day at a time.
 But she eventually hit a wall; all the money she had went to construction.
 Her account was overdrawn.
 She wasn’t getting paid.
 Her managers worked for free the first year.
 The business got to a point where it couldn’t do that anymore.

 She researched her options.
-Bank financing was out; she knew that her credit score was not even close to qualify her for a loan.
+Bank financing was out; she knew that her credit score was not even close to qualifying her for a loan.
 She found VEDC.
 “They’ve saved us from going under over the past three years.”
 And she’s taken their business seminars.
 She says, “It’s a really good service to have.
 It’s really hard when you’re in business to stay in business.”
 She also has improved her credit score and is in good standing.

-After a little over two years during this Christmas, word got around and the studio saw an influx of students, bringing it to another level.
+After a little over two years, during Christmas 2014, word got around and the studio saw an influx of students, bringing it to another level.
 It went from juggling bills to breaking even in a month.